Blogs/MVP Development

 Iterative Development and Continuous Integration

 Remember, your MVP doesn't have to be perfect right out of the gate.
-An MVP development company like F22 Labs often uses iterative development and continuous integration, providing improvements with each version.
+Iterative development and continuous integration let you ship improvements with each version instead of waiting for a "finished" release.

 QA and Testing Processes